Create and manage target group

 Additional configuration for target instance when using UDP listener

-When using the UDP Listener for DSRNLB, the target instance must run a Linux-based operating system.
-Additionally, one of the following three configurations must be applied.
-Even if the configuration is correctly completed, packet loss may occur due to the nature of UDP communication, leading to occasional failures.
+When using the UDP listener of DSRNLB, only Linux-based operating systems are supported.
+Additionally, one of the following three configurations must be applied to use the service.
+Even if the configuration is completed correctly, due to the nature of UDP communication, packet loss may occur and it may intermittently fail to function properly.

 - Bind process running on target instance to DSRNLB's private IP